ryangerardwilson/rtutor/courses/sql.md

     Treat your CTEs like C functions.
 If your CTE is longer than 25 lines or does three unrelated things, you split it into multiple CTEs like you would split a 500-line C function.

+#### Lesson 6A: Workflow Optimization Patterns (cohort analysis of log tables)

+    WITH base_data AS (
+        /* Log tables are huge, so we start with a filter that is a little larger than the cycle we want to isolate i.e. Oct 16 to Nov 16 */ SELECT *
+        FROM prod_db.public.task_logs
+        WHERE added_time > '2025-10-09 00:00:00'
+        AND added_time < '2025-11-23 00:00:00'
+    ),
+    cohort_base_identifier AS (
+        /* Identifies cohort as cycles fully completed by November 16th when inner joined with base_data */
+        SELECT
+            account_id,
+            mobile
+        FROM base_data
+        GROUP BY account_id, mobile
+        HAVING MAX(added_time) <= '2025-11-16 00:00:00'
+    ),
+    assignments AS (
+        SELECT
+            b.account_id,
+            b.mobile,
+            MIN(b.added_time) AS first_assigned
+        FROM base_data b
+        INNER JOIN cohort_base_identifier c
+        ON b.account_id = c.account_id AND b.mobile = c.mobile
+        WHERE b.event_name = 'ASSIGNED'
+        GROUP BY b.account_id, b.mobile
+        HAVING MIN(b.added_time) > '2025-10-16 00:00:00'
+    ),
+    verifications AS (
+        SELECT
+            b.account_id,
+            b.mobile,
+            MIN(b.added_time) AS otp_verified
+        FROM base_data b
+        INNER JOIN cohort_base_identifier c
+        ON b.account_id = c.account_id AND b.mobile = c.mobile
+        WHERE b.event_name = 'OTP_VERIFIED'
+        GROUP BY b.account_id, b.mobile
+    )
+    /* Now, we simply do subset aggreagation */
+    SELECT
+        a.account_id,
+        a.mobile,
+        a.first_assigned,
+        v.otp_verified
+    FROM assignments a
+    LEFT JOIN verifications v
+    ON a.account_id = v.account_id AND a.mobile = v.mobile;